folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 # Performing IO in Haskell {#performing-io}

 One of Haskell's key characteristics is that it is pure.
-This means that our computations can't have any observable effect to the outside world.
+This means that our computations cannot have any observable effect to the outside world.
 Purity enables us to reason about our programs (referential transparency) and enables compiler optimizations.

 But we use computers to solve problems, and we want to be able to observe the solution to our problems.
-Pure programs cannot produce observable results: The computer becomes very hot but we can't see our solutions.
+Pure programs cannot produce observable results: The computer becomes very hot but we cannot see our solutions.

 So we perform a trick: we say that constructing our program is completely pure, but evaluating may produce side-effects like printing to the console or writing to a file.
 To separate this possily effectful code from pure code we use the type system: side-effects are wrapped in the `IO` type.